ajs-xmr/monerokon-vitepress/policies/event_policy.md

 Ask before snapping, all persons in a photo/video must have explicitly given consent to be photographed/recorded.
 As such, please avoid taking photos/video of large crowds, audience, or workshop participants.

-## Chat Moderation

-Chat moderation policy is primarily based on Libera.Chat’s Network Policies/Guidelines and Matrix Code of Conduct.
-The policy can be found [here](/policies/chat_policy.md).

-## Sponsor Policy

-To ensure clarity and openness in the sponsorship selection process, we have formalized a sponsor policy, which be found [here](/policies/sponsorship_policy).

-## Privacy Policy

-We aim to minimize the collection of personal data used for processing orders and communicating event announcements.
-After the event, we delete the data.
-More details can be found [here](/policies/privacy_policy).

 ## Ticket Refund Policy

 All sales are final, no refunds.
 The 'right of withdrawal' does not apply to contracts for cultural and sporting events scheduled on specific dates.